 Trust Thrasher's team of experts -- backed by structural engineers -- for long-lasting repairs for your sunken foundation.
-For almost five decades, we've worked to test and refine our foundation repair services.
+For 45+ years, we've worked to test and refine our foundation repair services.
 And when it comes to a sunken (or a sinking) foundation, we've seen it all.

 After a thorough evaluation of your foundation issues and site, we may recommend a foundation piering solution.
 Once your foundation is stabilized, we can then repair any remaining issues like foundation cracks or bowing walls.